 After some complications with writing last night (namely: I was really, really burned out from all the school stuff), I did manage to get a little over a thousand words written.
 Hannah and our friend Sam and I also made a new vlog, which you should watch, because it’s about an important issue in the United States today.

 Basically: If you’re gay, you currently cannot legally donate blood in the US.
-Obviously this was a good decision back in like the ’80s, because of AIDS and everything, but now that we have all of the screening and testing we do on donors and blood to make sure everything’s safe anyway, it doesn’t make sense to let this policy stay in place.
-These people just want to help others–shouldn’t we let them?
+This was a somewhat reasonable decision back in like the ’80s, because of AIDS and everything, but now that we have all of the screening and testing we do on donors and blood to make sure everything’s safe anyway, it doesn’t make sense to let this policy stay in place.
+Potential gay donors just want to help others–shouldn’t we let them?

 If you’re interested in signing the petition to change the MSM blood donation policy, you can find it on the White House website here.